DeveshGautam2000/DeveshGautam2000/README.md

 Engaged, creative Computer Science Learner.

-* 🌍  I'm based in Bengaluru
+* 🌍  I'm based in Raipur
 * ✉️  You can contact me at [deveshgautam2022@gmail.com](mailto:deveshgautam2022@gmail.com)
 * 🧠  I'm learning Everyday Something New
 * 🤝  I'm open to collaborating on Anything which uses JS